ztang05/TermProject/README.md

 ## Installation

-You need to have Xcode to use my project.
+You need to have Xcode to use my project, and iPhone7 simulator is recommmeded.
 My App is not available in App Store yet.
+Unzip the TVshows.zip, and run TVshows.xcodeproj.
+Then you are good to go!

 ## API Reference